akshi8h/akshi8h/README.md

 ## 🚀 Recent Projects

 ### 🤟 Sign Language Recognition System
-Machine learning–based system for recognizing hand gestures for communication support.
+Machine learning–based system to recognize hand gestures and convert them into meaningful outputs for communication assistance.

----

 ### 🅿️ Map It Right – Smart Parking Spot Finder
-AI-driven smart parking web application for real-time slot detection and booking.
+AI-powered smart parking web application that helps users find and book nearby parking spaces in real time using computer vision and geolocation.

----
+**Highlights:**
+- Detects parking slot availability using CCTV footage and AI.
+- Displays real-time availability on an interactive map.
+- Automates slot allocation and cost calculation.

 ### 🧠 MindfulConnect
-Mental health support platform with community interaction and AI-powered chatbot.
+A mental health support platform that enables users to share emotional struggles, seek community advice, and receive AI-powered responses.

----
+**Highlights:**
+- Community-based Q&A forum for anonymous interaction.
+- AI chatbot for personalized emotional support.
+- Wellness hub for guided mental and physical exercises.

 ### 💸 Expense Tracker
-Personal finance web app for tracking expenses and generating reports.
+A personal finance web application to track expenses, manage multiple accounts, and generate reports.

+**Highlights:**
+- Secure user authentication and account management.
+- Category-wise and date-wise expense tracking.
+- Visual reports using charts with export options.

 ---

 ## 📊 GitHub Stats